lockstockandbarrel/earth/docs/lesson2_ucs4.md

 That is it for this lesson.
-As tempting as it may be to place Unicode multi-byte characters in quoted constant strings in code source, the portable standard method is to use the CHAR() function and Unicode code point values.
+As tempting as it may be to place Unicode multi-byte characters in quoted constant strings in code source, the portable standard method is to use the CHAR() function and integer Unicode code point values.

 Placing messages in an external file and opening the file as UTF-8 encoded is an easy alternative that lets you maintain the messages as Unicode